the-the-1/bloxstrap-with-multi-instance-launching/README.md

 - Simple support for modding of content files for customizability (death sound, mouse cursor, etc)
 - See where your server is geographically located (courtesy of [ipinfo.io](https://ipinfo.io))
 - Ability to configure graphics fidelity and UI experience
+- Multi instance launching
+- Teleport between games with multiple instances without getting error 773

 ## Installing
 Download the [latest release of Bloxstrap](https://github.com/the-the-1/bloxstrap-with-multi-instance-launching/releases/latest), and run it.
 Configure your preferences if needed, and install.
 That's about it!

-Alternatively, you can install Bloxstrap via [Winget](https://winstall.app/apps/pizzaboxer.Bloxstrap) by running this in a Command Prompt window:
+~~Alternatively, you can install Bloxstrap via [Winget](https://winstall.app/apps/pizzaboxer.Bloxstrap) by running this in a Command Prompt window:~~ (**Winget download is unavailable for this fork**)
 ```
 > winget install bloxstrap
 ```